13-Knightingale/albion/content/100 System Reference/102 Characteristics.md

 ## Abilities
 The most common form of check rolled during a session with be an ability check.
 When the PC takes an action requiring a check, and there is no specific proficiency that covers that action (*i.e. the weapon die for making attacks, the crafting die for brewing potions*), then the DM will call for an ability check instead.
 The choice of which ability to use will be based on the action taken.

 > [!tip] The DM may deem that certain outcomes (*for an action*) can be achieved in multiple ways (*i.e. you could win a debate with Wisdom, rather than Charisma, or potentially Constitution, if the conversation takes a particularly long time*).
-In these cases, the DM should discuss with the PC their options and prefered approach.
+In these cases, the DM should discuss with the PC their options and preferred approach.

 There are six characteristics that represent the physical and mental aptitude of a PC.
 These abilities indicate the skill and training a PC may call upon throughout their adventures: